English 379W: American Women’s Writing

 2. Possessing the Secret of Joy

-Beginning with day 1 of week 2, you will write an essay of at least 250 words (typed or word-processed, double-spaced, 11- or 12-point font) each week on one or more of the texts that we have read (preferably one that we have not discussed in class).
-The essays will be due on a staggered time schedule, and we will discuss your writing daily in class, either in small groups or as a whole group.
+Beginning with week 2, you will write an essay of at least 250 words (typed or word-processed, double-spaced, 11- or 12-point font) every week on one or more of the texts that we have read (preferably one that we have not discussed in class).
+We will discuss your writing daily in class, either in small groups or as a whole group, with essays for presentation due on a staggered time schedule (see below).
 Write about any theme, issue, character, or stylistic device that you like.
 The only constraint is: each essay should begin with a very short (no more than two or three lines) quotation from the text that you have chosen to discuss, responding directly to that quotation.
 Be sure to date and paginate individual essays, and put your name on every page.
 Also, put the word count—EXCLUDING THE QUOTATION—at the end of every paper.

 In these essays I am not looking for any “right answers,” but rather for the development of your own ideas over a period of time and for a self-critical appraisal of the work that you have done, especially in the revised essay.
 That is, writing these short pieces all in one sitting will not be productive, for it will not reveal the development over time that regular daily writing will do.
 In addition to correctness and clarity, thoughtfulness and an engagement with the materials and with your own ideas should be your aim.
 Don’t be afraid to criticize or praise an author for his or her ideas.
 You may also choose to be critical of some of the conclusions at which we arrived in class discussion; be sure to quote (very briefly, giving appropriate page references in parentheses after each reference) from the text under discussion in order to support and illustrate your ideas.
 You can even criticize yourself for a perspective you held earlier that has changed as you have read and thought more about your subject.
 Give each essay a title, as well as providing a title for the final revised essay.